12 Best Backpacking Stoves Reviewed and Compared

 Ease of Use

 No need to bring along fuel since this little item burns wood.
-The stove boils water quickly, a little quicker than our second-place wood burning product (although, this one is less compact).
+This cooker boils water quickly, a little quicker than our second-place wood burning product (although, this one is less compact).

 This is a quite a bit pricier than our previously mentioned wood burning option.
 But it features a unique smoke-reduction feature that helps to prevent too much smoke product.
 There’s also an interior tray that catches any residue or ash from burning.